zaphosting/docs/docs/minecraft-bedrock-addons.md

 ## Preparation

-To install an addon map to your Minecraft: Bedrock, you need to connect to it via FTP.
+To install an addon map to your Minecraft: Bedrock, you need to connect to your server via FTP.
 If you are not familiar with this, we recommend you take a look at the [FTP access](gameserver-ftpaccess.md) guide.

 Before proceeding with installation, you will also have to find addons that you wish to install on your server.
 We recommend browsing on [CurseForge](https://www.curseforge.com/minecraft-bedrock) as they offer a huge library of addons and resource packs created by the community.